podium-lib/podium-lib.github.io/src/docs/podlets/getting_started.md

 });
 ```

-Here we use the podlets helper method `podlet.content()` which by default
+Here we use the podlets helper method `podlet.content()` which returns the content path we sat in step 4.
-returns the string `'/'`.
-We could just have easily have simply hard coded `'/'`
-as our route but by using `podlet.content()`, we are telling the podlet where
-the content route is which means that the podlet can automatically generate
-manifest content (see the next step below).

-One final thing to note is that you can also pass a `path` to
-`podlet.content(path)` in order to customise where the content route will be
-mounted.
-Eg. `podlet.content('/content')` to mount the content route at
+One final thing to note is that you can also pass a path to podlet.content(path) in order to customise where the content route will be mounted.
+Eg. podlet.content('/content') to mount the content route at '/content'
-`'/content'`

 ## Step 7: Create a manifest route

-We mentioned the podlet manifest earlier.
-In Podium, each podlet must return
-meta data about itself in the form of a json document.
-We can get this pretty
-much for free by just serializing the podlet with `JSON.stringify(podlet)` and
+In Podium, each podlet must return meta data about itself in the form of a json document.
+By returning the podlet object, it will be serialized with `JSON.stringify(podlet)` and
-returning it from a route.
+returned to the router.

 ```js
 app.get(podlet.manifest(), (req, res) => {